miércoles, 29 de octubre de 2025

 Critical reading is a technique for discovering information and ideas within a text.

-Critical thinking is a technique for evaluating information and ideas, for deciding what to accept and believe.
+Critical thinking is a technique for evaluating information and deciding what to accept and believe.

 Critical reading refers to a careful, active, reflective, analytic reading.